monadicsystems/monadicsystems.github.io/post2.md

 -- False
 ```

-Now, let's put ourselves in a scenario that would never happen.
-Suppose we needed a way to construct and deconstruct a values of type `Foo`, but in reverse.
+Suppose we needed a way to construct and deconstruct a values of type `Foo`, but with `Foo`'s parameters flipped.
 We can do this using another syntax for pattern declarations:

 ```haskell